Agege: Etymology

-Agege is an ancient Awori city of Otta dynasty founded by Aige.
-It was initially used for farming while he moved several miles into the uninhabited wild forest for hunting adventure before he finally settled alongside his children, wives and slaves on the area during the 15th and 16th centuries.
-They were later joined by some family members and relatives from Otta, Oke Ata and other old Awori clans to form the old settlement.
-The name Agege was a corruption of an individual named “Aige” or “Aiyige” alias Agerige who was a hunter and warrior from Olorogun Dynasty in Osi Quarters, Iga Iloti currently Otta Ogun State.
+Agege is an ancient Awori city of the Otta dynasty, founded by Aige (or Ayige).
+It was initially a farming settlement.
+Aige often travelled several miles into the uninhabited wild forest for hunting expeditions before eventually settling in the area with his children, wives, and household since the time immemorial (some sources suggestedthe 14th and 15th centuries).

+They were later joined especially during the Otta-Egba war in the mid 17th century by family members and relatives from Otta, Oke Ata, and other old Awori clans, forming the early later.
+The name Agege is believed to be a corruption of the name Aige or Ayige, also called Agerige, a hunter and warrior from the ancient Dynasty in Osi Quarters, Iga Iloti, in present-day Otta, Ogun State.

-Ancient Agege included foremost settlements like: Orile, Ogba, Ikola, Meiran, Ekoro, Aboru, Ayobo and Later Mosan, Alimosho and Ganganja and was said to cover a vast area land under the control of Baale Alaige.
+Ancient Agege included major today Awori settlements such as Orile (which means proper "Agege", Ogba, Ikola, Alimosho, Meiran, Ekoro, Aboru, and Ayobo, and later Mosan, Alimosho, and Gonganja.
+These communities were under the authority of the Baale Alaige.

-Around the early 19th century, Agege had more heterogeneous population than any other town of its size in Nigeria with 6,000 people and more than 2,000 floating population.
-Agege Planters' Union did much good work during the food crisis in Lagos then, acting not only as a medium of agricultural intelligence but also as provident society and more.
+After the 17th-century war that ravaged many towns in the Yoruba hinterland, Agege became an important trade route, and its market grew into a major commercial hub.
+By the early 18th century, Agege had one of the most heterogeneous populations of any town of its size in Nigeria, with about 6,000 residents and over 2,000 floating inhabitants.
+The Agege Planters' Union played a significant role during the food crisis in Lagos, serving as a centre for agricultural information as well as a provident society.

-During the Old Colony Agege was hub for cocoa and Kola nut and housed the Colonial farm settlement with the Office of the Assistant District Officer.
+During the Old Colony period, Agege was a major hub for cocoa and kola nut and hosted the Colonial Farm Settlement and the office of the Assistant District Officer.

-Orile Agege is known for Yoruba ancient deities and festivals.
-Festivals include Egungun festival and Gelede Festival.
+Orile Agege is also known for its ancient Yoruba deities and festivals, including the Egungun Festival and the Gelede Festival.

 Geography

 The boundary of the ancient Agege stretched from Isheri in the Northern part of Lagos, Ejigbo/Ewu through Idimu covering Mosan/Ayobo and bordering Itele Otta District while covering Ikola, Meiran in the southern and eastern part respectively and parting Agbado and borderline Abeokuta district in the western part and as shown in Lagos district map of 1842.

 While the boundary of current Agege stretches from Northern part of Lagos stretches from Dopemu road through Anu-oluwapo street to olukosi down Fagbola through Osobu street to Orile road down to Old Agege Motor Road opposite Nitel.
 From the Southern part of Lagos it stretches from Ashade retail market to Akilo street.

-From the Eastern part of Lagos it stretches from Oba ogunji road up to the by-pass to Agege Motor road by Nitel office.
-From the Western part of Lagos, the boundary of Agege stretches from Abeokuta express road from boundary with Ikeja Local government to Dopemu junction.
+From the Eastern part of Lagos, it stretches from Oba Ogunji road up to the by-pass to Agege Motor road by Nitel office.
+From the Western part of Lagos, the boundary of Agege stretches from Abeokuta express road from boundary with Ikeja Local Government to Dopemu junction.